0400 507 037

 Discovery Stage

-In Discovering, the buyer has reached a tipping point, realizing they have a pain point they need to learn more about.
-The buyer conducts educational research to better understand the pain point they're experiencing.
+In Discovering, the buyer has reached a tipping point, realising they have a pain point they need to learn more about.
+The buyer conducts educational research to understand better the pain point they're experiencing.
 This research includes defining the problem, understanding potential causes, seeing how others have tackled the problem, and exploring best practices to address the issue.
 Based on this research, the buyer clearly defines the problem and decides that it's worth moving forward to address it.Buyer persona

 Learning Stage